 Personal Property Insurance

-Furthermore, most insurance providers restrict standard Personal Property coverage to specific causes of loss, or perils.
+Furthermore, most insurance providers restrict standard personal property coverage to specific causes of loss, or perils.
 As a result this may lead to situations where your property is damaged due to an unspecified event.
-The way around this is to add a special Personal Property endorsement to your policy to broaden the covered perils for the contents of your home, helping to protect your personal belongings to a greater extent.
-To learn more about this, call a Kin agent at (855) 717-0022.
+The way around this is to add a special personal property endorsement to your policy to broaden the covered perils for the contents of your home, helping to protect your personal belongings to a greater extent.
+To learn more, call a Kin agent at (855) 717-0022.

 - Credit cards

 - Renter's personal property

 - Business data